apache/tomcat/README.md

 resources page [here](https://tomcat.apache.org/findhelp.html).

-* If you want to be informed about new code releases, bug fixes, security fixes, general news and information about Apache Tomcat, please subscribe to the [tomcat-announce](https://tomcat.apache.org/lists.html#tomcat-announce) email list.
+* If you want to be informed about new code releases, bug fixes, security fixes, general news, and information about Apache Tomcat, please subscribe to the [tomcat-announce](https://tomcat.apache.org/lists.html#tomcat-announce) email list.